 7] Check if your antivirus software is blocking the file

 You may also want to check if your antivirus software is blocking the file for some reason.
-If you are convinced that the file is safe, temporarily disable your security software and then try to open the file.
+If you are convinced the file is safe, temporarily disable your security software and try to open it again.

 Related: Windows cannot find Make sure you typed the name correctly.